encoredev/encore/docs/ts/develop/middleware.md

 The `req` parameter provides information about the incoming request, it has different fields depending on what kind of handler it is.

-Get information about the current request via `req.requestMeta` if the endpoint is a [typed API endpoint](/docs/ts/primitives/defining-apis) or a [Streaming API endpoint](/docs/ts/primitives/streaming-apis).
+You can get information about the current request via `req.requestMeta` if the endpoint is a [typed API endpoint](/docs/ts/primitives/defining-apis) or a [Streaming API endpoint](/docs/ts/primitives/streaming-apis).